Greetings & Introduction

 Romans 2:12 - Prayer

-God my heavenly Father, remembering that You are full of truth and justice, and that everyone makes their decisions with holiness and fairness, I pray to You today with humility and modesty.
+God my heavenly Father, remembering that You are full of truth and justice, and that you make your every decisions with holiness and fairness, I pray to You today with humility and modesty.
 I know that You are not partial, and that You judge each person according to his knowledge and deeds.
 This truth humbles me even more and deepens my self-reflection.
 Father, if I have accepted Your Word as knowledge only, but have not put it into practice, forgive me.

 You have given me the light of Your Word and truth; so make me responsible and attentive to it for the sake of Your name.
 Give me a heart that does not get entangled in mere religious rituals, but understands Your will and fulfills it with truth.
 Keep me away from hypocrisy and give me a conscience that can stand before You in the truth every day.